 You will begin working on the process of obtaining your visa and other pre-departure processes with the Middlebury International Programs Office.

-If you are accepted to the program, you should begin the process of finalizing your specific program within the country and begin to work with the advisors and the country program staff to determine which courses you’ll plan to register for.
+If you are accepted to the program in Jordan, you should begin working with your career and academic advisor and the country program staff to determine which courses you’ll plan to register for.
 Note that you will not be formally registering for your courses until the beginning of the semester.
 However, you should do your best to develop a likely list of courses and have them preapproved in advance of your departure.

 Courses to Fulfill Language Requirements